fluxninja/aperture/docs/content/reference/configuration/spec.md

 <!-- vale on -->

-Collection of input ports for the _Range Throttling Strategy_.
+Collection of input ports for the Range Throttling Strategy.

 </dd>
 <dt>parameters</dt>